 "If invoking an interest in preventing public funds from potentially being used to fund drug use were the only requirement to establish a special need," Scriven wrote, "the state could impose drug testing as an eligibility requirement for every beneficiary of every government program.
 Such blanket intrusions cannot be countenanced under the Fourth Amendment."

-Also in July 2011, Missouri governor Jay Nixon signed off on a similar bill in that state:
+In July 2011, Missouri governor Jay Nixon signed off on a similar drug screening bill in that state:

 Missouri Gov. Jay Nixon has signed legislation requiring drug screens for some individuals receiving or applying for certain welfare benefits.

 Officials will administer drug tests when they have reasonable cause to believe an applicant or recipient is using illegal drugs.